po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

     ```js
     var requestUrl = 'https://api.github.com/orgs/nodejs/repos';
     ```

-    * 🔑 One more time point out the root endpoint and that the endpoint starts with `/orgs`.
+    * 🔑 We pass the requestUrl to fetch, note the root endpoint and the endpoint that follows.
-    * 🔑 The fetch request is sent and then we take the response and convert it into JSON.
-    * 🔑 Let them know that JSON stands for JavaScript Object Notation.
-    * 🔑 It is a representation of the data structure, it's not an object or an array.
-    * 🔑 Because it written like an Object, we are already familar with its structure.

      ```js
     fetch(requestUrl)
     .then(function (response) {
       return response.json();
     })
     ```

-    * 🔑 When the button is clicked, this fetch request happens.
-    * 🔑 We get the response back and then convert that response to json.
+    * 🔑 The fetch request is sent and then we take the response and convert it into JSON.

-* Make mention of the event listener at the bottom, go through whatever comments that you feel are

-    ```js
-    .then(function (data) {
-      //Loop over the data to generate a table, each table row will have a link to the repo url
-      for (var i = 0; i < data.length; i++) {
-        // Creating elements, tablerow, tabledata, and anchor
-        var createTableRow = document.createElement('tr');
-        var tableData = document.createElement('td');
-        var link = document.createElement('a');

-        // Setting the text of link and the href of the link
-        link.textContent = data[i].html_url;
-        link.href = data[i].html_url;

-        // Appending the link to the tabledata and then appending the tabledata to the tablerow
-        // The tablerow then gets appended to the tablebody
-        tableData.appendChild(link);
-        createTableRow.appendChild(tableData);
-        tableBody.appendChild(createTableRow);
-      }
-    });
-    }
-    fetchButton.addEventListener('click', getApi);
-    ```
-  * 🔑 We use another then statement and the response passthrough as data.
-  * 🔑 We now use that data to dynamically generate elements.
-  * 🔑 This is a common use case for APIs.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-    * ☝️ In what we have seen so far, is there more than one root endpoint?

-    * 🙋 No, the root point remains the same.

-    * ☝️ But there are many endpoints, how do we find which ones we need to use?
+    * ☝️ What do we need to pass through fetch to get an API to send back data?

-    * 🙋 We read the documentation.
+    * 🙋 We pass through the URL of the API we wish to use.

 * Answer any questions before proceeding to the next activity.